chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/gynosphinx.md

 aliases: ["Gynosphinx"]
 ---
 # Gynosphinx
 *Source: Monster Manual p.
-282, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+282, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 A gynosphinx bears the head of a humanoid female.
 Many have the regal countenances of worldly queens, but some are marked with wild, leonine features.
 A gynosphinx's eyes see beyond the present time and place, and penetrate veils of invisibility and magic.